 - Branded & campaign hashtags: This is where you create a tag specifically for your brand name or campaign.
 This could be something like #billsveganmeals #veganforlife

 Do your #Homework

-As with any marketing strategy, you need to do your research.
-Researching hashtags is a simple but effective way to make sure you’re targeting the right words.
+As with any marketing strategy, you need to do your research to make sure you’re targeting the right words.